 The Writing Project offers students a chance to get feedback on their writing and to talk through their ideas with a peer writing assistant while working on a paper for any course.

-The English as a Second Language (ESL) Coordinator works with multi-lingual students on analyzing assignments, reading, outlining, writing and revising, editing, and understanding the conventions of American scholarly writing.
+The English for Multi-Lingual Speakers (EMS) Coordinator works non-native English speakers on analyzing assignments, reading, outlining, writing and revising, editing, and understanding the conventions of American scholarly writing.